 - Repetitive neck movements.

-- Teeth grinding – which puts pressure in your jaw and neck.
+- Teeth grinding – which puts pressure on your jaw and neck.

-- Sleeping in a bad position or even using the wrong kind/size of pillow.
+- Sleeping in a bad position or even using the wrong kind/size of the pillow.

 - Stress – which causes your muscles to become tense and contract.
 This is one of the biggest culprits of tension headaches and migraines (4).